University Of Dublin City

 Plenty of programs and resources are available to anyone who wishes to study.
 The best way to find them is to ask around.
 If you want a degree in journalism, look into the college’s journalism program.

-The University offers a wide range of degrees in education, law, engineering, architecture, medicine, and nursing.
-There are also programs for mature students.
+The University offers various degrees in education, law, engineering, architecture, medicine, and nursing.
+It also provides programs for mature students.

-If you’re interested in a degree in business management, you can check out the school’s MBA program.
+If you’re interested in a degree in business management, the school offers an MBA program.

-The University of Dublin City has been around for over a century.
-And it’s been in operation since it was established in 1908.
+The University of Dublin City has existed for over a century and has been in operation since its establishment in 1908.

 University Of Dublin City

-The University has an active and diverse community of over 80,000 students across four campuses in Dublin, Galway, Cork, and Athlone.
+The University has an active and diverse community of over 80,000 students across four campuses: Dublin, Galway, Cork, and Athlone.

-This is a great place to get a degree in engineering, business, law, and medical sciences.
+This is a great place to get an engineering, business, law, and medical sciences degree.

 The school also runs an extensive range of programs in the arts and humanities.